Glenn T. Suddaby

-Glenn Thomas Suddaby (born 1956) is a United States district judge of the United States District Court for the Northern District of New York.
+Glenn Thomas Suddaby (born 1956) is a senior United States district judge of the United States District Court for the Northern District of New York.

 Biography

-Born in Glens Falls, New York, Suddaby received a Bachelor of Arts degree from State University of New York at Plattsburgh in 1980 and a Juris Doctor from Syracuse University College of Law in 1985.
-He was an Assistant district attorney of Onondaga County District Attorney's Office, New York from 1985 to 1989.
+Suddaby was born in Glens Falls, New York.
+He received a Bachelor of Arts degree from State University of New York at Plattsburgh in 1980 and a Juris Doctor from Syracuse University College of Law in 1985.
+He was an Assistant district attorney of Onondaga County District Attorney's Office from 1985 to 1989.
 He was in private practice in Syracuse, New York, from 1989 to 1992.
-He was a First chief assistant district attorney of Onondaga County District Attorney's Office, New York from 1992 to 2002.
-He was United States Attorney for the Northern District of New York from 2002 to 2008.
+He was a first chief assistant district attorney of Onondaga County District Attorney's Office, New York from 1992 to 2002.
+He was the United States attorney for the Northern District of New York from 2002 to 2008.

 Federal judicial service

-Suddaby is a United States District Judge of the United States District Court for the Northern District of New York.
-Suddaby was nominated by President George W. Bush on December 11, 2007, to a seat vacated by Lawrence E. Kahn.
+Suddaby was nominated to serve as a United States district judge of the United States District Court for the Northern District of New York by President George W. Bush on December 11, 2007.
+He was nominated to a seat vacated by Judge Lawrence E. Kahn.
 He was confirmed by the United States Senate on July 22, 2008, and received commission on August 29, 2008.
-He served as Chief Judge from August 31, 2015, to August 31, 2022.
+He served as chief judge from August 31, 2015 to August 31, 2022.
+He assumed senior status on September 1, 2024.